alliums/janya-ragas/README.md

 Check the wiki for information about this project and future goals.
 Long live open source!

+Data brutally appropriated from wikipedia and, as of yet, only given cursory inspection.

 ratios from: IJCSI International Journal of Computer Science Issues, Vol. 7, Issue 4, No 7, July 2010 ISSN (Online): 1694-0784 ISSN (Print): 1694-0814 Fundamental Frequency Estimation of Carnatic Music Department of Computer Science and Engineering Anna University, Chennai, India